 --license-score INTEGER Do not return license matches with scores lower than this score.

-A number between 0 and 100.
-[Default: 0] Here, a bigger number means a better match, i.e. Setting a higher license score translates to a higher threshold (with equal or less number of matches).
+A number between 0 and 100. [default: 0] Here, a bigger number means a better match, i.e. setting a higher license score translates to a higher threshold (with equal or less number of matches).

---license-text Include the matched text for the detected licenses in the output report.
+--license-text Include the matched text for the detected licenses with the output report.

-- --license-text-diagnostics

-- --is-license-text

-- --license-url-template TEXT Set the template URL used for the license reference URLs.
+--license-url-template TEXT Set the template URL used for the license reference URLs.

-In a template URL, curly braces ({}) are replaced by the license key.
-[Default: https://enterprise.dejacode.com/urn/urn:dje:license:{}]
+In a template URL, curly braces ({}) are replaced by the license key. [default: https://enterprise.dejacode.com/urn/urn:dje:license:{}]